z-open/zerv-core/README.md

 This returns all local user sessions either active (with socket connections) or inactivate (without any socket connections)

-- zerv.onLocalUserSessionDisconnected(callback)

-Add a listener (callback function) and returns the a function to remove the listener.
-The listener will be provided the local user session, the connection id, the reason for disconnection and the socket.

-Causes of disconnection are usually:
-    network connection loss,
-    user logs out,
-    user refreshes browser when the connection is established, user laptop goes to stand by,
-    client application fails to signal its stay alive signal due to overwhelming amount of processing in the browser.

 - zerv.onLocalUserSessionDestroy(callback)

 Add a listener (callback function) and returns the a function to remove the listener.